dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  We still do not know one thousandth of one percent of what nature has revealed to us.
+  Every day I try to be in communication with the universe in an unconscious way.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1613 days)
+## 🌟 Experiences (1614 days)

 ### 🧮 Programming languages